Play Etheria: Restart on PC and mobile now!

 • 5★ characters are all rated at Sequence 0 unless otherwise stated such as the Rover (Spectro) who starts at Sequence 6.
 4★ characters are rated at Sequence 6.

-• All characters are assessed as if they have access to R1 of all 4★ weapons, R5 of all 2★ and 3★ weapons and R1 of the standard 5★ Winter Brume weapon series, any one of which is given to select for free at Union Level 45.
+• All characters are assessed as if they have access to R5 of all 4 weapons, R5 of all 2 and 3 weapons, R1 of the standard 5 Winter Brume weapon series, any one of which is given to select for free at Union Level 45.
+Additionally, all characters have access to any weapons permanently accessible and given for free (such as the Bloodpact’s Pledge Sword) at the max rank that is permanently accessible.
+The best out of all these choices is used for their assessment.

+• In Whimpering Wastes, all characters are assessed as if they have access to any “Exquisite Token” (purple rarity) except builds catered solely towards abusing “Plunderer’s Captain Seal” are banned.
 The best out of all these choices is used for their assessment;

-• In Whimpering Wastes, all characters are assessed as if they have access to any "Exquisite Token" (purple rarity).
-The best out of these choices is used for their assessment;

-• All characters are considered to be the maximum possible level with all Fortes upgraded to maximum rank with a maximum level Weapon.
+• All characters are considered to be the maximum possible level with all Fortes upgraded to the maximum level with a maximum level Weapon.

 Roles